harness/ff-dotnet-server-sdk/README.md

 ## Setup

 You can reference the SDK in your project using NuGet package.
 Package is published to default package repository (nuget.org).
+Package name: `ff-netF48-server-sdk --version 1.0.8`

-Package name is ff-dotnet-server-sdk.
-More information can be found here https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio
+More information can be found here https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-using-the-dotnet-cli

 After dependency has been added, the SDK elements, primarily `CfClient` should be accessible in the main application.